-Timings: 9 AM to 8 PM only on Sundays
+Daryaganj Book Market Timings: 9 AM to 6 PM only on Sundays

-About Mahila HaatDaryaganj Book Market has now been relocated to Mahila Haat, situated opposite to the Broadway Hotel in Chandini Chowk.
+About Mahila HaatDaryaganj Book Market shifted to Mahila Haat, which is situated opposite to the Broadway Hotel in Chandini Chowk.
 Mahila Haat aims to uphold and preserve the Daryaganj Book Market tradition by hosting a range of wide open-air hut-like stalls where visitors could book-surf at their own pace without any traffic nuisance.
 A former marriage hall and private function venue, Mahila Haat is the new Daryaganj Book Market.

 Daryaganj Book Market - The End of An EraDaryaganj, also known as the River Neighbourhood, was a part of former Shahjahanabad.
 Formerly known as Faiz Market under the Mughal empire, Daryaganj used to lie by river Yamuna.
 A posh commercial complex with beautiful gardens and markets, the market carried traces of the previous centuries.
 Daryaganj was a prominent must-visit for not just bibliophiles but history buffs as well.